Why Project ReShare?

 How does it work?

 The software produced by the ReShare community will be owned by the community.
-For practical purposes, the project’s intellectual property will be owned the Open Library Foundation, a 501c3 nonprofit, and made available under an Apache 2.0 license, meaning anyone may use, alter, or offer the software as a service.
+For practical purposes, the project has been working as a community of the Open Library Foundation, a 501c3 nonprofit.
+The intellectual property will be retained by ReShare Members and made available under an Apache 2.0 license, meaning anyone may use, alter, or offer the software as a service.
 This license gives libraries the freedom to partner with their preferred service providers and influence software development in meaningful ways.
 It also gives commercial providers incentive to respond to customer needs, and offer excellent customer service to be competitive.
 Most importantly, everyone in the community may innovate with fewer barriers, while working together with the community to enhance services libraries are able to offer patrons.
 The ReShare Steering Committee will ensure the software’s codebase is sustainable as it meets the vision for the community.

 How is this project funded?